 Well, these brownies are already very chocolatey, but you can never have enough chocolate in your life, right?
-So let’s top these delicious fudgy brownies with a creamy chocolate spread which tastes like buttercream!
-It’s made from peanut flour, cocoa powder, coconut oil, maple syrup, and water.
-It’s the creme de la creme on top of these best vegan brownies.
+That’s why I topped these delicious fudgy brownies with a creamy chocolate spread which tastes like buttercream!

-Put the dry ingredients in a big bowl and stir until there are no clumps
+- Add the dry ingredients to a big bowl and stir until there are no clumps.

-- Add the wet ingredients into the dry ingredients and stir until the mixture is combined.
-If the batter is too thick add a splash of plant milk.
-If it's too runny add a tbsp of coconut flour
+- Add the wet ingredients to the dry ingredients and stir until the mixture is combined.
+If the batter is too thick add a splash of plant-based milk.
+If it's too runny add a tbsp of coconut flour.

-- Line a brownies mold with parchment paper or grease it with a little bit of coconut oil.
-My mold measures 7 x 11 inches (18 x 28 cm)
+- Line a baking pan with parchment paper or grease it with a little bit of coconut oil.
+My mold measures 7 x 11 inches (18 x 28 cm).

 - Bake in the oven at 390 degrees F (200 degrees C) for about 50 minutes (it can take longer, depending on your oven and the mold you use) or until a toothpick comes out almost clean (can still be sticky but not liquid).
 Check after 40 minutes with a toothpick.
 Don't overcook the brownies!

-To make the chocolate cream, just put all ingredients in a small bowl and stir well with a whisk.
+- To make the chocolate glaze, simply put all ingredients to a small bowl and stir well with a whisk.
 Pour the cream on top of the brownies once they cooled down.
 Enjoy!
 PS: They taste even better on day 2!

-You shouldn't sub the coconut flour as it's unique and very absorbent.
-However, if you really want to use a different flour (like almond flour) then use at least 1/2 a cup of that different flour but I highly recommend to use coconut flour.
+- You shouldn't replace the coconut flour as it's unique and very absorbent.
+However, if you really want to use a different flour (like almond flour) then use at least 1/2 cup more of it but I highly recommend to use coconut flour.

-I use this brand of peanut flour.
-You can skip it and use 7 tbsp of cocoa powder and leave out the water (as the peanut flour makes the mixture thicker)
+- I use this brand of peanut flour/powdered peanut butter.
+You can skip it and use 7 tbsp of cocoa powder and leave out the water (as the peanut flour absorbs a lot of liquid).